BiblicalStory/LIRF-BASEMAP250722/OBS_AR_CF_PERM/(AIS) Argument of Acts.md

 ## Endnotes

-1. This explanation of the biblical narrative is duplicated from other arguments written by this author.

 2. The concept of “harvest” is implicit in the multiple references to “Pentecost” (Feast of Harvest/Firstfruits, cf. Ex.
 23) and the Feast of Unleavened Bread.
 While often these feasts are thought of in relationship to Passover, it should be noted that even Passover had an agrarian dynamic embedded within it (see Lev.
 23:10–11, 15).